How to Save $500 a Month with These Simple Frugal Habits

 3. Entertainment & Subscriptions: Affordable Fun (Estimated Monthly Savings: $80)

 Subscriptions were draining me.
-I got tough to save $500 a month while keeping fun.
+I tightened up while keeping fun in the mix.

 • Subscription Cleanup: I cut unused services like a gym membership and rotated streaming platforms.